Winload.efi Missing or Contains Error

 2. Choose Repair your computer -> Advanced Options -> Troubleshoot -> Command Prompt.

-3. Then type the following commands to execute one by one:
+3. Then type the following commands to execute one by one to fix Master Boot Record (MBR), Boot Sector, and BCD store:

 4. Restart your computer to check if you are success.

-Of course, if you don’t have a Windows installation disc, you could create it by yourself via the powerful third party software.
-AOMEI Backupper Standard will do you a big favor.
-Before repairing, you could download AOMEI Backupper Standard to have a shoot.
+Of course, if you don’t have a Windows installation disc, you could create one by yourself.
+The powerful third party media creation tool - AOMEI Backupper Standard will do you a big favor.
+Before repairing winload.efi error, please download AOMEI Backupper Standard to create WinPE bootable media.
 Besides, you could prepare a USB flash drive at least 16GB and connect it to your computer.

-1. Open this freeware after installing, choose Utilities -> Create Bootable Media at the left panel.
+1. Open this freeware after installing, choose Home -> Tools on the main window.

 2. Choose Bootable Disc Type for your media, Linux – Create bootable disc based on kernel or Windows PE – Create bootable disc based on Windows PE.
 And press Next to go on.